NickMP/Pokemon-Showdown/mods/gennext/README.md

 - Weather-inducing abilities now last for only 5 turns (or 8 with the right item).
 Weather moves have +1 priority.

+- Trick Room lasts for 8 Turns if the user is Holding a Lustrous Orb.

 - Forecast will make weather moves last forever.
 Cherrim will make Sunny Day last forever.
 Phione will make Rain Dance last forever.
 Cryogonal will make Hail last forever.
 Probopass will make Sandstorm last forever.